How a Toxic Upbringing Quietly Shaped My 14-Year Career

 Moments That Made Me Reflect

-I was unable to trust my peers or even my leaders when it came to sharing something.
-I tried to keep a tight control over projects that I was leading which ultimately led to burnout and exhaustion.
-I remember a recent conversation I had with my manager’s manager regarding my performance rating.
-She decided to reduce my rating by 3 points due to this one single feedback “Instead of providing solutions to a problem or trying to be a problem solver, you pinpoint and focus on faults and ask more questions”.
+She decided to reduce my rating due to this one single feedback: “Instead of providing solutions to a problem or trying to be a problem solver, you pinpoint and focus on faults and ask more questions”.
 This was a setback for me in many ways.
-My brain instantly labelled me as a victim and I carried this sting for months to follow.
-Instead of improving on this, I cancelled all my 1x1s with her, concluded that she is not my well wisher, and she just wants me to find another job.
+This meant that I had to kiss my promotion goodbye and still had to prove myself through my work.
+My brain instantly labelled me as a victim, and I carried this sting for months to follow.
+I badmouthed her in front of my peers.
+Instead of improving on the feedback, I cancelled all my 1x1s with her, concluded that she was not my well-wisher, and that she wanted me to find another job.

 Healing may be slow, but every insight that I gain gives me a chance to choose differently next time.